 Much of Parashat Ki Tavo is devoted to listing the blessings to befall those who observe the commandments and the curses which will plague non-observers.
 Based on the promises, the righteous should be living their lives in peace and prosperity while the wicked suffer.
 Unfortunately, though, life does not seem to always play out that way.
 Why does it so often appear as if Hashem is not keeping His promises?

-- Others claim that it is only in the next world that people receive their full compensation.
-Since this world is mostly run by natural order, people can become victims of chance, or be included with the collective even when undeserving.
+- Others claim that it is only in the World to Come that people receive their full compensation.
+Since this world is mostly run by natural order, people can become victims of chance, or benefit together with the collective even when undeserving.
 Is it fair to delay retribution to the next world?
-Do the blessings and curses described in our Parashah support the possibility that they are referring to the World to Come?
+Does the description of the blessings and curses in our Parashah support the possibility that they are referring to the World to Come?
 Where does the concept of individual providence play into a world run by natural order?
 For more, see Theodicy – צדיק ורע לו.